-A Hungarian culinary tasty classic that is not difficult to make, though takes a little bit of preparation and cooking time.
+A Hungarian culinary classic which is not difficult to assemble, but takes a little preparation and cooking time.
 As a popular family meal and children’s favourite, it makes a good dinner alone or stands as a second course after a lighter soup.
-Try with with gerkins or pickled beetroot on the side.
+Try with gherkins or pickled beetroot on the side.

 The whole of Hungary would be nodding with an approval smile, forget goulash!

-- 100g hungarian spicy sausage or chorizo style sausage as substitute
+- 100g (3.5oz) hungarian spicy sausage or chorizo style sausage as substitute

 - salt, black pepper to taste